 Help choosing the right lift

 Choosing the right lift for your needs is a big decision.
-There are many factors to consider before making your choice and East Anglian Lifts can talk you through your options and advise on the best lift solutions available.
+There are many factors to consider before making your choice.
+East Anglian Lifts will talk you through your options and advise on the best lift solutions available.
 Consideration should be given to: purpose of lift; size and space available; maintenance and, of course, budget.

 Platform Lift (DDA – Wheelchair) – A platform lift is generally used and designed for disabled use.
 They are supplied with a steel supporting shaft and steel or glass infill panels.
 These lifts are very quick to install with a minimum amount of builders work, therefore making these lifts extremely cost-effective.
 These can be the perfect solution for use as a home lift.

 The most basic type is a low rise vertical platform lift (or step lift).
 These types of lifts can be installed at the side of a single step or small flight of steps to take the passenger from one level to another whilst leaving the steps available for others to use.
 They are suitable for vertical travel of up to generally 1 metre.
 They can be installed internally or externally and have the capacity to carry the wheelchair user together with an accompanying attendant.

 Low rise platform or step lifts comply with BS 6440:2011 The Supply of Machinery (Safety) Regulations 2008.